-During pregnancy the body becomes extra efficient at absorbing the nutrients in food.
+The body becomes extra efficient at absorbing the nutrients in food during pregnancy.
 If you are eating a variety of healthful foods every day, you may not need a supplement.
 However, many women may benefit from taking a prenatal multivitamin.
 Some may need only an iron or folic acid supplement.
-Others may need an iodine supplement if deficient.
+Others may need an iodine supplement if they are deficient.
 Talk to your healthcare provider about your eating and lifestyle habits to determine if you should take a vitamin supplement.

 No safe amount of alcohol has been shown in pregnancy.
 Therefore, it is recommended that you abstain from drinking until after your pregnancy.

 Most experts agree that having 1-2 cups of coffee or tea per day is fine during pregnancy.
 There is some research that has linked high intakes of caffeine (more than 300 mg per day) with greater difficulty to conceive and a higher rate of miscarriages .
 One cup of brewed coffee contains about 135 mg of caffeine, 1 shot of espresso contains about 35 mg, 1 brewed tea bag contains about 50 mg, and a 16-ounce serving of cola has about 50 mg.
 Talk to your healthcare provider about how much caffeine you drink.

 Seafood is an excellent source of omega-3 fatty acids , which are essential for the proper brain development of the fetus.
 Therefore, it is advised that pregnant women include seafood, particularly fatty fish such as salmon, as a regular part of their diet.